Sunrise over power lines and woodland

 The existing easement is commonly at least 235 feet wide between North Anna, Midlothian, and Carson substations.
 However, forestry maintenance to date has focused on the existing 500 kV lines to keep them clear and safe of hazards, according to regulatory requirements.
 Because this project will need to optimize the full, existing right of way for transmission infrastructure, all trees and vegetation must be cleared to comply with safety regulations.

 Existing right of way corridors are surveyed to gather updated field conditions where critical infrastructure operates.
+Additional surveying may occur in 2026.

 You may notice surveyors in the right of way on foot or in light duty vehicles.
 Existing access routes will be used, which may be on or near your property.
 Surveyors will leave yard stakes or small flags in the right of way.
 Please do not remove these important markers.